openva/saberva/README.md

 ## Usage

 Run at the command line: `php parser.php`.
 It will retrieve a list of every campaign committee that has filed a report since January 1, 2012, and then retrieve a list of every report filed by that committee.
 The result is a large JSON file (several megabytes).
 It then iterates through that list of committees, creates a JSON file for each committee, retrieves every cited report, converts that report to JSON, and stores each report as a JSON file.
 (This produces thousands of JSON files.)
-Customizations can be made in `config.inc.php`.
+Finally, it creates CSV versions of each JSON file, as well as `contributions.csv` and `expenses.csv` files that contain all contributions to and expenditures by all committees.

 Because the master committee list is demanding to assemble, `committees.json`, will not be refreshed unless a) 18 hours have elapsed since it was last built b) `--reload` is passed as a command-line argument (e.g., `php saberva.php --reload`) or c) `committees.json` does not exist.

 ### Options

+Customizations can be made in `config.inc.php`.

 `--reload` / `-r`: Force `committees.json`—the master committees list—to be rebuilt from the SBE's website, even if it is less than 18 hours old.